Vigabatrin: Epilepsy

-In 1994, Feucht and Brantner-Inthaler reported that vigabatrin reduced seizures by 50-100% in 85% of children with Lennox-Gastaut syndrome who had poor results with sodium valproate.

 Others

 Vigabatrin reduced cholecystokinin tetrapeptide-induced symptoms of panic disorder, in addition to elevated cortisol and ACTH levels, in healthy volunteers.

 Vigabatrin is also used to treat seizures in succinic semialdehyde dehydrogenase deficiency (SSADHD), which is an inborn GABA metabolism defect that causes intellectual disability, hypotonia, seizures, speech disturbance, and ataxia through the accumulation of γ-Hydroxybutyric acid (GHB).
 Vigabatrin helps lower GHB levels through GABA transaminase inhibition.
 However, this is in the brain only; it has no effect on peripheral GABA transaminase, so the GHB keeps building up and eventually reaches the brain.

 Adverse effects

 Central nervous system

 Sleepiness (12.5%), headache (3.8%), dizziness (3.8%), nervousness (2.7%), depression (2.5%), memory disturbances (2.3%), diplopia (2.2%), aggression (2.0%), ataxia (1.9%), vertigo (1.9%), hyperactivity (1.8%), vision loss (1.6%) (See below), confusion (1.4%), insomnia (1.3%), impaired concentration (1.2%), personality issues (1.1%).
 Out of 299 children, 33 (11%) became hyperactive.

 Some patients develop psychosis during the course of vigabatrin therapy, which is more common in adults than in children.
 This can happen even in patients with no prior history of psychosis.
 Other rare CNS side effects include anxiety, emotional lability, irritability, tremor, abnormal gait, and speech disorder.